-ENG 102 Composition and Critical Thinking (3 units)
+ENG 102 Composition and Critical Thinking: (3 units )

 This course offers instruction in critical thinking, reading and writing, and is designed to help the student demonstrate, in both argumentative and expository prose, sound logic and/or argumentation, clear organization, precise diction, and appropriate style.
 Throughout the course, fluency and correctness are emphasized.
-Prerequisites: ENG101 or equivalent.
+Prerequisite: ENG100/101.